 MICHELLE: I wish I had something to say about either of these two, but alas, I do not.

-MELINDA: I admit they don’t look promising to me.
+MJ: I admit they don’t look promising to me.
 Not promising at all.

 ASH: Like Juicy Cider, it would appear that Priceless Honey has a megane danshi as well.
 Shiuko Kano has had a lot of her manga released in English by multiple publishers, so I assume that she has at least a small following.